evandiewald/eosprint-data-scraper/README.md

 ![exposure parameters](/images/exposure-settings-csv.PNG)

 For each parameter set, there are rows corresponding to the different exposure patterns (in this case, "hatch", "infill", "upskin", "downskin", "contour" (x2), & "edge").

+## Manual Recalibration (if necessary)

+Because the code is still in development, I've also included a [very simple script](get_mouse_position.py) that I used to get my cursor position on the screen.
+When running `get_mouse_position.py`, you get a 5-second delay to place your cursor where you need it on the EOSPRINT window, and this XY position in pixels will be printed to the console.
+You can use this to recalibrate the existing positions used by PyAutoGUI or add additional processing steps.